Level 1, BTEC Extended Certificate

 What Could I Do Next?

-- You could choose to go straight into employment or begin an Apprenticeship, Traineeship or Supported Internship programme dependent on your individual needs.
+You could progress on to a Level 2 Diploma in Sport or may like to transfer to the Health & Social Care pathway at a higher level.
+Alternatively, you could begin an Apprenticeship, Traineeship or Supported Internship programme dependent on your individual needs.

 Former Student Success

 Former student Cameron started out on a Level 1 Sport pathway and progressed to our Passport to Progression work based programme.
 He now works additional days receiving a weekly wage.

 Former Level 1 Sport student Russell progressed right through to Level 2 and Level 3.
 He then went on to university after gaining his English and Maths qualifications alongside his Level 1 study programme.